Looking for long-lasting hair removal?

 In order to have the best results, you need to follow the schedule as best as you can.
 Be consistent with your appointments, each hair follicles are at different stages of growth, with consistency you ensure each hair gets treated, and their growth cycles get interrupted.

 Gyms, saunas, and hot showers provide the perfect conditions for bacteria.
-Since your skin will be sensitive afterwards, raising body temperature will make you more susceptible to infections.
+Since your skin will be sensitive afterward, raising body temperature will make you more susceptible to infections.
 Avoid these activities right after your treatment and engage in them when your technicians recommend.